florianwirth/PointAtMe/README.md

 }
 ```

-Despite we mentioned that our tool will be uploaded to the asset store to make installation handier, so far, we didn't.
+Despite we mentioned that our tool will be uploaded to the Unity Asset Store store to make installation handier, so far, we didn't.
 This is due to the growing amount of settings that can be personalized to your needs.
-It's easier to set them up directly with a keyboard in the code than instroducing more VR user interfaces.
+It's easier to set them up directly with a keyboard in the code than introducing more VR user interfaces.

 ## Contributors / Contact